NVIDIA DGX-1 (Computer Science)

 as is standard for batch jobs on ShARC.

-See Starting interactive jobs and submitting batch jobs for more information on job submission and the Sun Grid Engine scheduler.
+See Batch Jobs for more information on job submission and the Sun Grid Engine scheduler.

 Many popular Deep Learning packages are available to use on the DGX-1 and the ShARC cluster.
 Please see Deep Learning on ShARC for more information.